andersspielen/PotionGamesIssues/README.md

 #### Chest-Types

-* End Portal Frame: Normal chest like in SurvivalGames
+* End Portal Frame: Normal chest like in SurvivalGames (With different item probabilities)
+  * food1 20%
+  * food2 10%
+  * armour1 15%
+  * armour2 15%
+  * armour3 7%
+  * armour4 5%
+  * armour5 3%
+  * weapons1 20%
+  * weapons2 5%
 * Target: A special chest with Flame-Bow and Arrows
 * Netherite Block: A special chest with Netherite Ingots
   * Grindstone: To use the Netherite Ingots to upgrade Diamond Items to Netherite Items (Build a Beacon under the Grindstone to make it shown on the whole map)